Hunter-Hadi/ext/README.md

 ## Production

-When it's time to publish your Chrome extension, make a production build to submit to the Chrome Web Store.
+When it's time to publish your Chrome extension, make a production esbuildConfig to submit to the Chrome Web Store.
 This boilerplate will use the version in `package.json`, unless you add a version to `src/manifest.json`.